mfractor/mfractor.github.io/docs/xamarin-forms/colors/color-analysis.md

 ## Introduction

-MFractor includes several code analyis to aid on managing color of your Xamarin.Forms projects.
-Those analysis are applied to active XAML documents on the editor and will check any property of the [`Xamarin.Forms.Color` Struct](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.color?view=xamarin-forms), including any custom or third-party component types.
+MFractor includes several code analysers to aid on managing the colors in your Xamarin.Forms projects.
+Those analysers are applied to active XAML documents on the editor and will check any property of the [`Xamarin.Forms.Color` Struct](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.color?view=xamarin-forms), including any custom or third-party component types.

-The color analysis helps you with the following types of issues and enhancements:
+Color analysers helps you with the following types of issues and enhancements:

-* Check for mispelled hex color formats
+* Check for mispelled hex color formats.
-* Check for mispelled color values
+* Check for mispelled color values.
-* Identify colors declared as static resources
+* Identify colors declared as static resources.

 ## Identifying mispelled hex color formats